-Bipolar disorder is a chronic mental health condition that impacts a person’s mood.
-It’s a very serious disorder that can have a huge impact on a person’s ability to handle even basic activities, and yet, the National Institute of Mental Health reports that the condition is difficult to identify in the early stages.
-Often, the symptoms a person feels can be explained away, and some people might even be able to hide their distress from the people they love.
-As a result, it’s not uncommon for people to spend years or even decades engaged in a battle against bipolar disorder, and they might even turn to addictive drugs as they look for solutions.
-Thankfully, astute family members can spot the signs, and when they do, treatment providers can develop intensive programs that could help.
+Bipolar disorder is a chronic mental health condition where individuals experience intense shifts in their mood and energy levels.
+This disorder can have a huge impact on a person’s ability to handle everyday activities.
+However, the National Institute of Mental Health reports that bipolar disorder is difficult to identify in the early stages.1 In many cases, bipolar disorder symptoms can be explained away.Some people might even hide their distress from the people they love.
+As a result, it’s not uncommon for people to spend years or even decades engaged in a battle against bipolar disorder.

-Intense moods characterize bipolar disorder, but the way in which the condition manifests can be quite different in different people.
-In fact, there are four different types of bipolar disorder that experts recognize, and each separate subtype has its own specific symptoms to contend with.
+Bipolar disorder is often characterized by intense moods, but the various ways the condition manifests can be quite different in different people.
+In fact, there are four different types of bipolar disorder that are recognized.Each has a separate subtype with its own specific symptoms.

-Those who have bipolar I disorder have what some might claim is the classic form of the disease.
-These people have intense periods of creativity and energy in which they might not need to sleep, eat or rest.
-They may seem jumpy and twitchy, able to shift a conversation from one topic to another and back again, while engaging in reckless behavior, including:
+For example, those who have bipolar I disorder often have intense periods of creativity and energy where they do not sleep, eat or rest.
+They also may seem jumpy and twitchy.
+These individuals often engage in reckless behavior, such as:

 - Spending huge amounts of money